aeryuzhev/senla-de-intership/block_02/notes/hive_notes.md

 hive
 ```

-Then do some HQL commands (in Hive CLI):
+Then execute some HiveQL commands (in Hive CLI):

 ```sql
 -- -------------------------------------------------------------------------------------